verbruggenalex/autoalias/README.md

 ```
 **Note:** When executing `composer install` or `composer update` from
 within a composer project it will add any aliases from its bin folder
 that are not present yet in ~/.autoalias_aliases.
+That way you build up
+an aliases index for every file.

+Next on the program is to give you the possibility to control
+whitelisting or blacklisting certain files or paths.

 ## Usage
 If all went well you should now receive a message when using one of